Build My Life: Composition

-"Build My Life" is an acoustic guitar driven worship song, composed in the key of A♭ with a tempo of 72 beats per minute and a musical time signature of 4/4.
+"Build My Life" is a worship tune with a midtempo, acoustic guitar-led production.
+In a review by 365 Days of Inspiring Media, Joshua Andre deemed the track a more radio-friendly version than the original.
+The song is composed in the key of A♭ with a tempo of 72 beats per minute and a musical time signature of 4/4.